ednatrejo/se_project_express/README.md

 Validations for URL fields
 Implemented authorization solution
 Security for existing routes
 Technologies Used
 Node.js
 Express framework
 MongoDB database
 Mongoose ODM
 Postman
+Links
+The project can be seen live using the this [https://wtwr.switchestudio.com] The project's backend can be found by using this [https://github.com/ednatrejo/se_project_react.git]